ntop/ipt_geofence/README.md

 Supposing the you have configure the firewall as described above, you need to start (as root) the tool as follows

 ``ipt_geofence -c config.json -m dbip-country-lite.mmdb``

+# Performance
+As only one packet per connection is sent to user-space, you will basically not observe any noticeable performance degradation.